gikgging/2024_Happy_Farm_Kim_Shim/README.md

 # Getting Started
 To start playing Happy Farm, Set run configuration with the main.GameCenter class.
 Follow the on-screen instructions to set up your farm and start your agricultural adventure!
+If you download the zip file, you can import in Eclipse with "Projects from Folder or Archive" and select the directory and open the folder.
+Thankyou.

 **This repository is rebuild because of conflicting.
 So it may loose some past commit coments.